Schizophrenia and Other Psychotic Disorders

-The exact cause of psychotic disorders is not known, but researchers believe that many factors may play a role.
+We don't know the exact cause of psychotic disorders, but researchers believe that many things play a role.
 Some psychotic disorders tend to run in families, suggesting that the tendency, or likelihood, to develop the disorder may be partly inherited.
-Environmental factors may also play a role in their development, including stress, drug abuse, and major life changes.
+Environmental factors may also influence their development, including stress, drug abuse, and major life changes.

 How Common Are Psychotic Disorders?